hrz8/reacting-your-giphy/README.md

 $ touch .env
 ```

+You can found the API Key from Giphy Dashboard (https://developers.giphy.com/dashboard/).
 Insert your Giphy API Key in `./.env` file

 ```
 VITE_GIPHY_API_KEY=YourAPIKey